 2. Celebrate Christmas Holiday with A Nile Cruise

-If you want to make your Christmas a truly magical time then a Nile cruise is the dream.
-Between Luxor and Aswan lies a magical route filled with miracles on each side of its banks that hold the essence of beauty, wonder, and magic through this special time of the year.
+If you want to make your Christmas a truly magical time then a Nile cruise is the way to go.
+Between Luxor and Aswan lies a magical path filled with miracles on each side of its banks that hold the essence of beauty, wonder, and magic that shows very clearly through this special time of the year.
 A Nile cruise is a dream from paradise coming into reality as you will discover the secrets of the old and cast your eyes on wonders designed to perfection while enjoying the finest service and highest tranquility.
-Sailing on the divine water of ancient times and witnessing the oldest miracles in existence is the right atmosphere for Christmas that every traveler should enjoy.
+Sailing on the divine water of ancient Nile and witnessing the oldest miracles in existence is the right atmosphere for Christmas that every traveler should enjoy.

 3. Discover the Final Resting Place for the Egyptian Pharaohs

-Within the heart of a mountain in Luxor lies a portal to the heavens to more than 63 tombs some of which are 20 tombs of Kings and Queens from the 16th to the 11th century BC during Egypt new kingdom.
-Valley of the Kings is on the west bank on the Nile and consists of tombs and chambers to the royal family and many nobles filled with incredible treasures and the most beautiful ancient artwork.
+Within the heart of a mountain in Luxor exists a portal to the heavens leading to more than 63 tombs some of which are 20 tombs of Kings and Queens from the 16th to the 11th century BC during Egypt new kingdom.
+Valley of the Kings is on the west bank of the Nile and consists of tombs and chambers to the royal family and many nobles filled with incredible treasures and the most beautiful ancient artwork.
 The first pharaoh ever buried there is Tutmosis I then came to the full dynasty of Ramsess, Hatshepsut, Amenhotep, and the Boy-King Tutankhamun.
-The valley became one of the world heritage sites in 1979.
+The valley became one of the world heritage sites of the UNESCO in 1979.

 Luxor temple is like a lunar flower illuminating heavenly rays from the moon that showcases the artistic spirit of ancient times.
 It was created in the 1400 BCE during the reign of Pharaoh Amenhotep III under the name “Ipetresyet” which means “The Southern Sanctuary”.
 It was mainly dedicated to the God Amun of the Theban Triad who represents the concept of rejuvenation of kingship.
 The temple has the most magnificent extensive decorations & constructions that can be best explored at night under the starry clouds of Luxor.